edgeimpulse/example-standalone-inferencing-linux/README.md

 You can also build with support for TIDL, this fully leverages the Deep Learning Accelerator on the Texas Instruments TDA4VM (AM68PA), AM62A, AM68A.

+> [!IMPORTANT]
+> Texas Instruments boards are legacy-supported.
+Current version of Tensorflow Lite (2.16.1) is not supported, you need to checkout the earlier commit before proceeding.
+> `git checkout ab4fa0758093a0ebb713e49462ae3c615d19bfa1`

 ##### TDA4VM (AM68PA)

 1. Go to the **Deployment** page in the Edge Impulse Studio.
-1. Select the 'TIDL-RT Library', and the 'float32' optimizations.
+2. Select the 'TIDL-RT Library', and the 'float32' optimizations.
-1. Build the library and copy the folders into this repository.
+3. Build the library and copy the folders into this repository.
-1. Build your (.eim) application:
+4. Build your (.eim) application:
     ```
     $ APP_EIM=1 TARGET_TDA4VM=1 make -j
     ```